5 business benefits of using opportunities in Salesforce

 If your organization uses HubSpot alongside Salesforce, syncing Opportunities into HubSpot Deals allows both marketing and sales teams to report on revenue and deal stages in one place.

-- Go to Marketplace > Manage > Connected Apps > Salesforce > Sync Deals.
+1. Go to Settings (gear icon) > Integrations > Connected Apps > Salesforce, then select the Sync Settings tab for Deals.

 More resources